Brewing Coffee

 Espresso

-Known as the "Italian" method of brewing coffee, espresso is a great shot of coffee on its own and the essense of cappuccinos and lattes.
+Known as the "Italian" method of brewing coffee, espresso is a great shot of coffee on its own and the essence of cappuccinos and lattes.
 The coffee barista is a graduate in how to properly work an espresso machine.
 All of your specialty coffee drinks like lattes and cappuccinos, come from an espresso base.
 You can't make those specialty drinks without it.

 Advantages